TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/abac/README.md

 - Download and install [flogo-cli](https://github.com/TIBCOSoftware/flogo-cli)
 - Clone dovetail-contrib with this Flogo extension

 There are different ways to clone these packages.
-I put them under $GOPATH after installing Go, i.e.,
+This document assumes that you have installed these packages under $GOPATH after installing Go, i.e.,
 ```
 go get -u github.com/hyperledger/fabric
 go get -u github.com/hyperledger/fabric-samples